mbernier/double-smoked-bacon/README.md

 # Double Smoked Bacon
-Bacon is already smoked once, then you smoke it again.
+Bacon is already smoked once.
+With this recipe, you smoke it again

 ### Ingredients